EPCCed/APT-CPP/lectures/loops-containers/README.md

 -   (`unordered_`)`set` /  (`unordered_`)`map`

 ---
-# vector - your new best friend
+# vector

 The size of the vector is determined at run time (and hence memory is allocated then)

-The elements are contiguous in memory, so it is fast to jump to any element by index and to iterate though them.
+The elements are *contiguous in memory*, so it is fast to jump to any element by index and to iterate though them.

 ```C++